 - Preserve memories that are in danger of being lost.

-- We are already recruiting volunteer interviewers for this project.
+- We have already recruited our team of volunteer interviewers for this project, but if you’re interested in helping with research or transcriptions, please get in touch.
 Visit our volunteering page to find out more about this role.

 Partners include the National Lottery Heritage Fund Scotland, the Callander Heritage Society. and the Loch Lomond & The Trossachs National Park Authority.

 As part of Callander’s Landscape, the Callander Heritage Society is running an oral history project focused on capturing the memories of people in Callander and how their lives have been shaped by the landscape around them.